Listen to Willie J Healey's uplifting new song 'Fashun'

 The song is the latest preview of the Oxfordshire musician’s upcoming second album ‘Twin Heavy’, which is due to arrive on August 7.

-Following on from last release ‘True Stereo’, Healey has now also shared an accompanying video for his new single directed by Joe Wheatley.
+Following on from previous release ‘True Stereo’, the new single arrives with an accompanying video directed by Joe Wheatley.

-Speaking of the uplifting ‘Fashun’, the singer explained that the track came about during an “exciting” recording session in New York.
+Speaking of the uplifting ‘Fashun’, the Healey explained that the track came about during an “exciting” recording session in New York.

 “It was so fun, we didn’t speak about who would play what which made it really wild and I think we got ‘Fashun’ in two takes,” Healey said.
 “I’ll never forget the look in Loren’s [Humphrys, drummer/producer], eye while behind the kit.
 A wild man was driving the train and we all loved the ride.”